HuskerMotorsports/2021Dash/README.md

 For 'Dash with Buttons' the settings screen is hidden in the top right corner over the 'ODO'.<br />

+In the Raspberry Pi the kivy and python files with the pictures should be located in `/home/pi/Dash`.
+The files should also be keep the same name.

 ## Screen